Dick and Jane: Origins

-The predecessors to the Dick and Jane primers were the phonics-based McGuffey Readers, Caleb D. Alley, which were popular from the mid-nineteenth to the mid-twentieth century, and the Elson Basic Readers.
+The predecessors to the Dick and Jane primers were the phonics-based McGuffey Readers, which were popular from the mid-nineteenth to the mid-twentieth century, and the Elson Basic Readers.
 William Scott Gray (1885–1960), director of the Curriculum Foundation Series at Scott, Foresman and Company and dean of the University of Chicago's college of education, co-authored with William H. Elson the Elson Basic Readers (renamed the Elson-Gray Basic Readers in 1936), which Scott Foresman published in Chicago, Illinois.
 Gray's research focused on methods to improve reading instruction using content that would be of interest to children and develop their word-recognition skills.

 Zerna Sharp, a former teacher, came up with the idea for what became the Dick and Jane readers for elementary school children while working as a reading consultant and textbook editor for Scott Foresman.
 She worked with Gray to develop the readers after noting the reduced reading ability of children and urged the use of a new reading format for primers.
 In addition, Sharp developed the main characters of "Dick" and "Jane", the older brother and sister in a fictional family that included "Mother", "Father", and a younger sister named "Sally", their pets, "Spot" (originally a cat in the 1930s, but a dog in later editions), and "Puff", their cat; and a toy teddy bear named "Tim".
 Sharp named the characters, selected and edited the storylines from ideas that others submitted, and supervised production of the books.
 Gray and others wrote the Dick and Jane stories; illustrator Eleanor B. Campbell did most of the early illustrations.